Menu

 The VM itself is running Ubuntu Server and the Apps are all running in Docker Containers.
 Very slim and lightweight setup.
 I could have run them directly on TrueNAS, but I really don’t like their app integration.

-Server: Virtual Machine
+Server: Virtual Machine (Calamity)

 Ubuntu Server 22.04 LTS running Docker